Rock Springs Weather And Green River Weather 7 Day Forecast -

 This Afternoon

-Sunny, with a high near 75.
-Breezy, with a west northwest wind around 15 mph, with gusts as high as 21 mph.
+Sunny, with a high near 86.
+Breezy, with a southwest wind 15 to 17 mph, with gusts as high as 24 mph.

 Tonight

+Clear, with a low around 50.
+Breezy, with a south southwest wind 15 to 20 mph decreasing to 9 to 14 mph in the evening.
+Winds could gust as high as 28 mph.

+Sunny, with a high near 82.
+Windy, with a south southwest wind 8 to 13 mph increasing to 20 to 25 mph in the afternoon.
+Winds could gust as high as 36 mph.

-Mostly clear, with a low around 44.
-Northwest wind 5 to 14 mph becoming east northeast after midnight.
-Winds could gust as high as 20 mph.
+Partly cloudy, with a low around 48.
+Windy, with a southwest wind 16 to 26 mph becoming west northwest 6 to 11 mph after midnight.
+Winds could gust as high as 37 mph.

 Saturday